socialray/makahiki-ktuh/doc/hello-world-widget-development.rst

       _ = page_name
       profile = request.user.get_profile()
       name = profile.name
       team = profile.team

-We got the user from the request then got their profile.
-The profile has the player's name and team.
+      return {
+          "name": name,
+          "team": team,
+          "points": None,
+      }

 Now how are we going to get the player's points?
 Makahiki provides a ``score_mgr`` that encapsulates scores.
 The function we want is ``players_points``.
 Let's take a look at the supply function again::